PetrosGondwe/project-context-dumper/README.md

 It does **not** require uploading the project to a remote processing service.

-However, the application is designed to collect project contents, so users should review their configuration before processing sensitive repositories.
+However, the application is designed to collect project contents, so users should review their configuration before processing sensitive repositories or research data.

 In particular, avoid unintentionally including: